divakaivan/divakaivan/README.md

 ### Hi there 👋, I am Ivan.

-An (now ex-)accountant-to-be turned into a developer from my amazing placement.
+An accountant-to-be turned into a developer from my amazing placement.
 For more info download my [CV](https://github.com/divakaivan/personal-website/raw/master/IvanIvanovCV.pdf) or checkout [my website](https://ivan-ivanov.dev).

 ## Currently working on :
  - Making a Flask api that reads and sends data from a csv that has LoL pro data.